 Don’t Forget these Essentials

 - Travel Insurance.
 As I said, the jeep is entirely open.
 Thus, it’s not the safest!
 That’s why I always recommend travel insurance if you’re considering a safari in Sri Lanka.
-(Come to think of it, you should have travel insurance anyhow if you’re traveling Sri Lanka!
+(BTW, you should have travel insurance anyhow if you’re traveling Sri Lanka!
 You never know what could happen.)
-Get a quote for travel insurance here.
+Get a quote for World Nomads or SafetyWing.
+(Both are great.)

 - Fabulous camera.
 To capture all those memories, and I suppose the incredible wildlife too, you need to have an exceptional camera.
 An iPhone won’t cut it here!
-My favorite is this one, or if you’re feeling hot, this one is awesome, too.
+My favorite is this one, or if you want something a bit more schnazy, this one is awesome, too.

 - Refillable, filtering water bottle.
 My savior traveling throughout Asia!
 The amounts of plastic water bottles I didn’t buy that’ll just fill up the ocean is countless.
 And heck, you know you’re gonna get thirsty on a safari!
 Get your own Grayl filtering water bottle here.